mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 #### 4.1.17 `GeneratedImage` {#generatedimage}

-This is is an entity that is used to map the [image](#image) data from the API response onto a Mendix image entity so that it can be used as such in the application.
+This is an entity that is used to map the [image](#image) data from the API response onto a Mendix image entity so that it can be used as such in the application.

 | Attribute | Description |
 | --- | --- |
 | `RevisedPrompt` | This is the prompt that was used to generate the image.
 It is only populated if there was any revision to the prompt. |

-{{% alert color="info" %}} This entity is meant to be used as a generalization when implementing one of the [exposed microflows for image generations](#image-generations-technical).
-Refer to the [configuration](#image-generations-configuration) section for information on how to use it. {{% /alert %}}
+{{% alert color="info" %}} This entity is meant to be used as a generalization when one of the [exposed microflows for image generations](#image-generations-technical) is implemented.
+For information about how to use this entity, see the [Image Generations Configuration](#image-generations-configuration) section. {{% /alert %}}

 ### 4.2 Enumerations {#enumerations}